 Aluminum Window Frames

 Aluminum window frames are strong, long-lasting, and require very little maintenance.
+Aluminum frame windows are popularly chosen for their reasonable cost and relative ease of upkeep.
+However, as a metal, they are a natural conductor of heat, losing it easily.
 They can stand up to the elements, and unlike other materials, aluminum won’t rot or mold.
 The biggest problem facing aluminum windows is the fact that they aren’t as energy efficient as other window frame materials.
 Coupled with them being among the more expensive options (though not as expensive as wood), their limitations on energy efficiency can make aluminum windows ideal only for homes located in certain climates.

 Fiberglass Window Frames